 |School||TPG Capital||Carlyle Group||Blackstone Group||KKR||Warburg Pincus||Advent Int’l||Apollo Mgt.||Bain Capital||CVC Capital|

-Source: Poets&Quants analysis of LinkedIn member profiles (Created with the HTML Table Generator)
+Source: Poets&Quants analysis of LinkedIn member profiles representing MBA jobs in private equity (Created with the HTML Table Generator)

 By far, the biggest single PE employer of MBAs appears to be The Blackstone Group, with some 250 MBAs from just ten business schools on its payroll.
 It’s followed by Bain Capital (161), which received plenty of unwanted publicity during the Presidential campaign of Mitt Romney, and The Carlyle Group, with 135 MBAs.
 You can count 71 MBAs from these schools at Warburg Pincus, and 74 MBAs at TPG Capital.